-On September 18, 2020, the Board of Directors authorized a \$2.0 million increase to our stock repurchase plan ("Repurchase Plan"), thus bringing the total authorized repurchase amount to \$12.0 million.
-On March 12, 2021, the Board of Directors authorized an additional \$3.0 million increase to the Repurchase Plan, thus bringing the total authorized repurchase amount to \$15.0 million.
+We purchase shares under a stock repurchase plan ("Repurchase Plan") authorized by the Board of Directors.
+The total authorized repurchase amount is \$18.0 million.
 Under the Repurchase Plan, we may, from time to time, purchase shares of our common stock, depending upon market conditions, in open market or privately negotiated transactions.